Matroska-Org/foundation-source/mkvalidator/ReadMe.txt

 rely on Core-C (BSD) which adds an object API on top of the C language.

 ** BUILDING **
-To build mkclean you have to build coremake first:
+To build mkvalidator you have to build coremake first:
-You can either run ./configure on Linux or
+You can either run ./configure on Linux/OS X or
 - Just compile <root>/corec/tools/coremake/coremake.c with your C compiler.
 - run coremake from the root of the source :
   * "coremake.exe vs9_win32" to generate the project files for Visual Studio 2008